byjg/php-serializer/docs/objectcopy.md

 ObjectCopy::copy($source, $target, new SnakeToCamelCase());
 ```

-### Copy contents and use a map to match the properties
+### Copy contents and use a map to match properties

 ```php
 class Source